-Lunch service at Drexel’s Academic Bistro offers a unique opportunity to sample original, sustainable, and innovative cuisine prepared and served by Drexel students enrolled in culinary and hospitality courses.
+Lunch and dinner service at Drexel’s Academic Bistro offers a unique opportunity to sample original, sustainable and innovative cuisine prepared and served by Drexel students enrolled in culinary and hospitality courses.

 The Academic Bistro accepts cash and Dragon Dollars for lunch service.